 So if you’re perhaps running a search on an e-commerce site, don’t search for terms like “gifts under 10.”
 Rather search for something like “items under 10.”

 From there you’re going to effectively “build” or create a gift through personalisation.

 This is what makes up the gist of the spirit of gift-giving — demonstrating that you put some thought behind picking the gift out.
 If it’s an office colleague for example, you have all the clues you need to personalise the gift, even if that gift’s personalisation comes in the form of demonstrating how thoughtful you are of them.

 Remember that generic mug?
 How about a message of appreciation printed on it in the style of a programming algorithm if it’s for someone working in the IT department?
+An example of such printed mugs can be one of the customised gifts one can consider giving to a programmer.
+For an additional touch, you may include their favorite quote or a candid picture with the code.
 Not so generic after all, is it?